Published: November 22, 2010

 "It's true in any profession but especially in teaching,"

-said Merrie Tankersley, clinical education director for UT's department of education
+said Merrie Tankersley, clinical education director for UT's

 .
 "Teaching is something you have to experience and learn first hand.